robbergen/TrGAN/README.md

 ```
 python infer.py
 ```
-Alternatively, see the jupyter notebook for visualization of results.
+See the jupyter notebook for visualizations of results using a 3D-Viewer.

 ## Citation